Transatlantic Summer School 2026

 Facts and Figures

 When?
-The program consisted of 2 phases:
+The program consists of 2 phases:

-• a mostly asynchronous, mandatory online phase in May/ June 14, 2025, followed by a
+• a mostly asynchronous, mandatory online phase in May/ June, followed by a

 Who?
-There were a total of 10 places available for students from the Harz University of applied sciences; applications were welcomed from all faculties and subject areas.
+There are a total of 10 places available for students from the Harz University of applied sciences; applications were welcomed from all faculties and subject areas.
 In total, 40 international students can participate in the Summer School.

 Why?
 You will gain a wide range of valuable skills during the summer school.
 The program covers a range of essential skills, including working in a team, navigating cultural differences, and planning, implementing and presenting a project.
 On the other hand, you will gain a detailed insight into sustainability and its implementation in everyday business life, as well as the specific business nature of the project partners.